Fastdruid/ReCDTV/Connectors/CN9.md

 This is for the Subcode or subchannel data
 EFM Frame clock output duty = 50%
 ### 4 SCCK - Pin 6 on A570
-This is for the Subcode or subchannel data
+This is an clock for the Subcode or subchannel data.
+Passed from the CDTV to the drive.
 Shift clock for serial subcode data output
 ### 5 SBCP - Pin 7 on A570
 This is for the Subcode or subchannel data